cloudmesh-community/sp19-516-121/scala.md

 case class SellingApples (buy : Double, sell : Double, logistics : Double) extends Profession case class Programming (hours : Double, perHourRate : Double, cost : Double) extends Profession
 ```

+The differences between `class` and `case class` are the followings:
+* In order to instantiate an object of a class we need to use the keyword `new` whereas this is not needed for `case class`es.
+* Two instances, `a` and `b`  of a `class` are not equal, that is a == b will return false.
+Whereas two instances `a` and
+`b` of a `case class` when they have the same values for their members are equal, that is `a == b` will return true.

-Now we can use the pattern matching feauture of Scala as the following:
+Now we can use the pattern matching feature of Scala as the following:
 ```python
 def calculateProfit(profession : Profession) : Double =
     profession match {